laravelista/Laranotti/README.md

 Lessons and their state are synced across PC's so that you never have to keep log of watched or unwatched lessons.

+**This extension checks for new lessons every 60 minutes from my [API](https://github.com/mabasic/laracasts-feed) which caches the response for 30 minutes :)**

 ## Features

 - Fetches latest lessons from Laracasts